Join era staff!

 The Summer Camp Assistant Coach is responsible for the execution of effective, inclusive, and well-organized Summer Camp programming to support ERA’s mission and values.

-Assist the Lead Coach and help support the Summer Camp Coaches in the execution of the ERA Summer Camp curriculum, including team-building activities, land instruction, and on-water rowing
+Assist the Lead Coach and help lead the Summer Camp Coaches in the execution of the ERA Summer Camp curriculum, including team-building activities, land instruction, and on-water rowing

 Work with the Lead Coach to execute effective equipment rotation schedule